Table of Contents

 The mobile app economy is burgeoning.
-The summer of 2018 has marked the 10th anniversary of the App Store and Google Play celebrate their 10th anniversaries, and their growth rates show no signs of stopping.
-Both app stores grow by 300 apps per day, and their future looks even brighter.
+We’ve already seen both App Store and Google Play celebrate their 10th anniversaries, and their growth rates show no signs of stopping.
+Both app stores grow by more than a thousand apps per day, and their future looks even brighter.

 “Sensor Tower expects worldwide gross consumer spend to surpass